top of page

 Shared by a pelvic health specialist Katie trained with:

 If you’re fortunate enough to be having sex with your partner, try gently squeezing your pelvic floor.
 If they can feel it, that’s a good sign of engagement and strength.
-Have a funny feeling they'll be happy too 😉
+Have a funny feeling they'll be happy too. 😉

-Final Thoughts: Don’t Normalise the Leak
+Final Thoughts: Don’t Normalize the Leak

 Listen to the Full Podcast Episode